The BURIAL GROUND

 PLOT NUMBERING

-The numbering system for the grave plots is based on the 1905 framed plan, although this does not show the numbers or location of graves in the ‘Old Yard’.
+The numbering system for the grave plots is based on the 1905 framed plan, although this does not show the numbers or location of graves in the ‘Old Yard’ – these are based on the 1849 plan.

 ‘Old Yard’: The 1849 plan shows 129 plots, numbered 1 – 129.
 These numbers are prefixed with OY in the transcriptions and index.